 In the United States, similar concerns and allegations of fraud have surfaced after the Nov.
 3 general elections, some of these concerns suggested that the voting system’s software may have skewed the votes in the direction of former Vice President Joe Biden.
 The seeds of doubt — whether alleged fraud or glitches in the system – have surfaced all over the Internet.
-It makes it difficult to decipher what can be true and what needs to be investigated.
+It makes it difficult to decipher what can be true, what are false claims and what needs to be investigated.

 Those concerns have become more pervasive as President Donald Trump’s legal team works to prove that there was actual fraud in the 2020 general election.
 It won’t be easy.

 There are significant and troubling questions regarding the allegations of fraud against Smartmatic and Dominion voting systems, which were used, said Trump’s legal team.

 The witness affidavit, which was made public on Tuesday, states:

 ” I was a witness to the creation and operation of a sophisticated electronic voting system that permitted the leaders of the Venezuelan government to manipulate the tabulation of votes for national and local elections and select the winner of those elections in order to gain and maintain their power.